 Grinding with the Mazzer Super Jolly

-The Super Jolly produces quality grinds quickly and consistently.
+The Super Jolly produces quality espresso grinds quickly and consistently.
 No qualms about it.
-The 64 mm burr grinder can churn out almost 1.5 grams of coffee per second.
+The 64 mm flat burr grinder can churn out almost 1.5 grams of coffee per second.
 So, if you are going for a 20-gram strong espresso shot, that takes as less as 12 seconds, which is phenomenal, even by coffee shop standards.
 However, there is a caveat that the metal burr grinder may transfer heat, especially when it is used continually in a commercial establishment.
 It may be a minor change in the flavor profile.
 But certainly enough to deserve a mention.

 The micro-metrical adjustment knob is a coffee-savants paradise.
 And the fact that it takes zero-tinkering with the settings, makes it so much easier to use.

 The dosing chamber is absent in the Mazzer Super Jolly Doserless model.
-Instead, it grinds fresh beans on-the-fly which, once again, is a great feature for home users as well as coffee shops.
+Instead, it grinds fresh coffee beans on-the-fly which, once again, is a great feature for home users as well as coffee shops.
 The freshness of the bean remains intact.
 No loss of flavor.

 Is It Right For Me?